Grades

 To authenticate your reflection and commitment to continue your studies, we recommend,

-In making its decision, the Committee will consider the written information you have provided and your academic records.
+The Committee will consider the written information you have provided and your academic records when making a decision.
 The final decision will be based on factors such as:

 Learn more about the appeal process by reviewing the Academic Continuance Committee Process (AC.3.1.1 Schedule A).